boostercloud/booster/docs/documentation/08-deployment.md

 ## Configure your provider credentials

 In the case of AWS, it is required that your `~/.aws/credentials` are properly setup, and a `region` attribute is specified.
-To do that you could [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and run `aws configure`, but creating a `~/.aws/credentials` file with your AWS credentials should be enough:
+If you have the [AWS CLI installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), you can create the config file by running the command `aws configure`, but that is completely optional, **AWS CLI is not required to run booster**.
+Creating a plain text file manually named `~/.aws/credentials` with the following content will be enough:

 ```shell script
 [default]